Code-Hex/battery/README.md

 ## Status
 (2022-07-29)
 macOS build artifacts are **cgo-less** now!!
-use gorelease to release artifacts.
+use goreleaser to release artifacts.

 (2019-11-03)
 Supported to display patched fonts.